hakikicode/SMART-Gaming-Task/README.md

-# SMART Gaming Task on SMART Open Network
+# SMART TelegramTips Task on SMART Open Network

-**SMART Gaming Task** is an initiative under the **SMART Open Network** designed to validate and reward engagement in public gaming communities.
+**SMART TelegramTips Task** is an initiative under the **SMART Open Network** designed to validate and reward engagement in public gaming communities.
 Deployed on the **Koii Network**, this task allows participants to earn **SMART tokens** by validating gaming-related data from public Telegram channels and other open APIs.

 ---